easyuc/EasyUC/uc-dsl/examples/smc2/README.md

 for experimenting with the application of the real functionality of `SMC2.uc` to first the ideal functionality of `SMC.uc` and second to the completely real functionality of `SMC.uc`.

+See the file [`easycrypt.project`](easycrypt.project) for the default provers and include paths for EasyCrypt scripts; this applies both when running EasyCrypt from the shell and within Emacs.
+The include path for `.uci` scripts is set via the [`.dir-locals.el`](.dir-locals.el) file; this only works within Emacs.